zhangdaxin/MMFCNet/README.md

 # Acknowledgement

-The source code of M3DETR is based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).
+The source code of MMFCNet is based on [OpenPCDet](https://github.com/open-mmlab/OpenPCDet).